 Don’t be afraid if keyword monthly search volumes are lower than what you expected – many times low volume keywords in aggregate can deliver more conversions than generic high volume keywords.

 Building enough content that shows your expertise is not an easy task, but it’s an investment that pays off with time.
 After you have several top-performing pages, you can scale your efforts to optimizing existing content along with creating new pieces.
+Here’s more on how to get started and scale up your content marketing work.

 3. Show Expertise and Authority in Order to Build Trust